m9nd/badlion-hwid-spoofer/README.md

 HWID Spoofer for the popular client-side minecraft anticheat BAC (Badlion Anti-Cheat)

 ## Notes
-This is a modified version of `BACSABLE`.
+This is a modified version of `BACASABLE`.
 This program is super simple, all it does is it removes regedit entries for display monitors and then maps a driver using kdmapper to spoof disk identifiers.

 ## Changes
 - xorstr